SophBG/MasterVAR-BasicGameUnity/README.md

 # BasicGameUnity

-**BasicGameUnity** is a simple 3D game developed in Unity as part of my Master's program in *Virtual and Augmented Reality*.
+BasicGameUnity is a simple 3D game developed in Unity as part of my Master's program in *Virtual and Augmented Reality.

 ---